drinkbird/drinkbird.github.io/_posts/blog/2023-04-19-the-curse-of-knowledge.md

 In software development, such high-context communication is unfortunately commonplace.
 Discussions can often assume familiarity with advanced terminologies, specific project histories, and context that others may lack.
 As a result, even seasoned developers can find themselves feeling lost when thrust into a new project or technology.

 The implications of this communication hurdle are far from trivial.
 Misunderstandings or miscommunications can cause significant delays in project timelines, increase the error rate, and even result in incorrect solutions being developed.
-But it's not just the tangible impacts that matter.
-This 'Curse of Knowledge' can also spawn frustration, instill a sense of incompetence, and cause a breakdown in team morale.
+But it's not only the tangible impacts that matter.
+This 'Curse of Knowledge' can spawn frustration, instill a sense of incompetence, and cause a breakdown in team morale.

 To add to the complexity, internal documentation and wikis often suffer from the same curse.
 They are typically authored by experts who inadvertently assume a certain level of understanding or context from the reader.
 The shortcomings of these resources often surface at the most inconvenient times, like when someone else is trying to use the documentation to solve a problem or understand a process.